bids-standard/bids-website/docs/blog/posts/2024-10-10-steering-group-minutes.md

 -   **DH**: having a steady presence would be good to continue awareness for new contributors

--   Maintainters (RB) : OS-SIG is looking to coordinate an event about the entire BEP process.
+-   Maintainers (RB) : OS-SIG is looking to coordinate an event about the entire BEP process.
     No plans made yet.

 -   **AR** thinks this is a great educational opportunity, seems more welcoming to people new to BIDS.